MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/manage-hyper-v-scheduler-types.md

 ### Understand SMT

-Simultaneous multithreading (SMT) is a technique in modern processor designs that lets separate, independent execution threads share the processor's resources.
-SMT generally offers a modest performance boost to most workloads.
+Simultaneous multithreading (SMT) is a technique in modern processor designs that lets separate, independent execution threads share processor resources.
+SMT usually gives a modest performance boost to most workloads.
 It parallelizes computations when possible, increasing instruction throughput.
 No performance gain or even a slight loss in performance might occur when contention between threads for shared processor resources occurs.

 Processors supporting SMT are available from both Intel and AMD.
 Intel refers to their SMT offerings as Intel Hyper Threading Technology, or Intel HT.